 My analysis depends on a sub sample of the US population, I show in table (2) that I have enough observations in each generation.
-Consistent with the literature on ethnic attrition among Hispanics, I find significant attrition among third-generation Hispanic immigrants.9
+Consistent with the literature on ethnic attrition among Hispanics, I find significant attrition among third-generation Hispanic immigrants.
+These results are displayed in table (2): most first- and second-generation Hispanic immigrants self-reportedly identified as Hispanic.
+Of the first-generation Hispanic immigrants, 96% self-reportedly identified as Hispanic.
+Similarly, 95% of the second-generation Hispanic immigrants self-reportedly identified as Hispanic.
+That is a more than threefold increase in attrition rates.
+Most of the attrition among third-generation Hispanics is driven by attrition among the children of inter-ethnic marriages.

-^{9.} In Duncan and Trejo (2018a,b); Antman et al. (2016, 2020), the authors find substantial attrition among Hispanics.
+9. In Duncan and Trejo (2018a, 2018b), Antman, Duncan, and Trejo (2016), and Antman, Duncan, and Trejo (2020), the authors find substantial attrition among Hispanics.